BT Digital Voice (DV) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 stating a fault - why is this as the phone and internet work fine?

-1+1 ONT The battery pack is shown to the top right of the picture with the ONT on the top left.
-The ONT cover consists of two parts which are hinged on the left.
+1+1 ONT Before working on the battery unit ensure that the power is switched off to the ONT and that the battery lead is removed from the ONT.
+The ONT cover consists of two cover parts which are hinged on the left.
 The bottom cover opens by just pulling on the right hand side side.
-Before working on the battery unit ensure that the power is switched off and that the battery lead is removed from the ONT.
 The top cover is fixed by a single Philips screw which will now be visible.
-It is to the right and just under the top door - you can see the screw hole in the picture.
+It is to the right and just under the top door - you can see the screw hole in the picture to the right.
 With the screw removed the cover will require a good pull to open.
-With the both covers open, the battery unit can be seen to the right.
+With both covers open, the battery unit can be seen to the top right of the picture with the ONT unit on the top left.
 To remove the battery pack, slide the battery unit upwards and lift off the locators.
-On the rear of the battery box is a slide cover, which once removed exposes the four AA batteries.
+On the rear of the battery box is a slide cover, which once removed exposes the four rechargeable AA batteries.
 Unsure they are replaced with the same rechargeable type.
 Do NOT, under any circumstances, use ordinary AA batteries.
 Some older units will have an external battery box (before April 2019).
-An alternative to replacing batteries is to remove the Battery pack in its entirety and plug the power cable directly into the ONT.
-This is not advisable as batteries do provide some form of mains filtering.
+A temporary alternative to replacing batteries is to remove the Battery pack in its entirety and plug the power cable directly into the ONT.
+This is not advisable as batteries provide some form of mains filtering.
 BT advise that the battery backup unit uses four 2000 mAH-NiMH BYD rechargeable AA batteries at 1.2V.

 |